koengr/QCforBusiness/_part3/chapter_2.md

 the number of physical qubits will still be among the top of our wishlist.

-**Further reading:**

-- Craig Gidney (Google) has a [more technical blog post](https://algassert.com/post/1800) on why adding physical qubits will remain relevant in the following decades.

-- \[Technical!\] Some *scientific* work speaks of ‘early fault-tolerant’ quantum computing, such as:

-  - “[Early Fault-Tolerant Quantum Computing](https://arxiv.org/abs/2311.14814)”, discussing how we can squeeze as much as possible out of limited devices.

-  - “[Assessing the Benefits and Risks of Quantum Computers](https://arxiv.org/abs/2311.14814)” takes a similar width x depth approach as we do here, but uses it to assess what applications will be within reach first.

-### \[Technical\] What is the current state-of-the-art?
+### What is the current state-of-the-art?

-As of January 2024, there have been several demonstrations of error correction (and the slightly less demanding cousin: error *detection*), but these have all been with limited numbers of qubits, and with very limited benefit to depth (if any at all).
+This is a more technical section that can be safely skipped.
+As of 2024, there have been several demonstrations of error correction (and the slightly less demanding cousin: error *detection*), but these have all been with limited numbers of qubits, and with very limited benefit to depth (if any at all).
 However, we seem to be at a stage where hardware is sufficiently mature that we can start exploring early error correction.

 Below are the three most popular approaches to error correction.
 Each of them can be considered a ‘family’ of different methods, based on similar